zhangzh-pku/OM1/README.md

 > [!NOTE]
 > On Mac, you will need to `allow incoming connections` for the applications (RoundtripPing and RoundtripPong) - just "allow" the functionality in the security popup at first use.

-#### Installing Unitree DDS Communication

-When you run `uv`, `unitree_sdk2_python` should be installed automatically as a python module.
-For ready access to the source and examples, you can also `git clone https://github.com/unitreerobotics/unitree_sdk2_python.git` to a convenient other location, but do not `pip3 install -e .` that installation unless you have lots of spare time and enjoy confusion.

 ### Testing Unitree DDS Communication

 > [!NOTE]